 Employment and Self-Employment

-Most people of a certain socioeconomic class believe that the ideal, “proper” career is salaried, full-time employment at someone else’s business.
-Many people in this class never even imagine any other way to make a living, but there are alternatives.
+Most people of a certain social class believe that the ideal, “proper” career is salaried, full-time employment at someone else’s business.
+A lot of people never even imagine any other way to make a living, but there are alternatives.
 In Australia, like other countries, you’re free to register your own business number and then do whatever it is that people will pay for.
 That includes sitting at a desk and working on software and computer systems, or other work that’s more commonly done as an employee.

 That sums up the main reasons to like salaried employment (not that they’re bad reasons).
-I sometimes hear claims about other benefits of salaried employment, but they’re typically things that you can buy.
+Some people claim other benefits of salaried employment, but they’re typically things that you can buy.
 If you’re self-employed and your work isn’t paying you enough to have the same lifestyle as you could under a salary (doing the same work) that means you’re not billing high enough.
 A lot of people make that mistake when they quit a salaried job for self-employment, but it’s still just a mistake.

 Asking for that Payrise